germancorbetta/isp-monitor/README.md

 ## 3) Management and configuration

 ***3.a Services Install Confirmation:***
-- At the Balena dashboard, access the application `isp-monitor` and on the summary section, at the bottom you should see the ***Services*** section with the following services up and running:
+- At the Balena dashboard, access the application `isp-monitor` and on the summary section, at the bottom you should see the ***Services*** section with the following services up and running: (Note: May take a few minutes)
   - Grafana
   - InfluxDB
   - Telegraf

 ***3.b Configure InfluxDB Data retention policy***
 - From the balena application dashboard, on the lower right side, open a terminal to INFLUX.
 - Run the command `influx` and then `CREATE RETENTION POLICY speedtest90days ON speedtest DURATION 90d REPLICATION 1 DEFAULT`.
-- That would create a new retention policy to overwrite the default one, to keep every measurement in the "speedtest" database for up to 90 days before deleting them.
+That will create a new retention policy to overwrite the default one, to keep every measurement in the "speedtest" database for up to 90 days before deleting them.
 You can change those number depending on the size of your SD card.

 ***3.c Configure Grafana Data source***